RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 response from a Mayo Clinic official that accrued in more than the 228 reviews.

 Nonetheless, below is the code used to scrape data.
-Mayo_Clinic file is available within the repository.
+Mayo_Clinic.csv file is available within the repository.

 ``` r
 #load libraries